 It’s likely that you think of Financial Advisors as being for the very, very wealthy.
 After all, who else needs someone to tell them how to handle their money, but someone who has so much of its they can’t keep up with it themselves?
 But if you think that, you may be missing out on the opportunity to enter one of the fastest-growing careers in the nation.
-There’s more demand for financial advisors than ever, and a big reason why is the growth of jobs that don’t fall into traditional “jobs.”
+There’s more demand for financial advisors than ever, and a big reason why is the growth of high paying jobs that don’t fall into traditional “jobs.”
 Self-employment has increased tremendously, from small-business entrepreneurs to independent contractors, and all of those people need the kind of help that Human Resources would provide in a traditional job: retirement, estate planning, mortgage, college savings, and more.

 That’s why the BLS sees the career of Financial Advisor booming: they predict 30% growth in the 2014-24 decade.
 Some of those people will be providing services for the very rich, of course, as they always have, but Financial Advisors are increasingly needed for ordinary people who need advice handling self-employment taxes and making sure they will have a home and income in their old age.
 Between retiring Baby Boomers, Generation Xers entering middle age, and Millenials hitting an unstable job market, there’s never been more need for Financial Advisors, and they’re getting paid – a median of nearly $90,000, in fact.
-If you’re good with numbers and have the people skills to help clients, you can become a Financial Advisor with only a bachelor’s degree, and colleges and universities all over the country have developed online programs that can make it happen.
+If you’re good with numbers and have the people skills to help clients, you can become a Financial Advisor with only a bachelor’s degree in business administration, and colleges and universities all over the country have developed online programs that can make it happen.

 Median Salary: $89,160

-Computer Systems Analyst
+8. Computer Systems Analyst

 In this day and age, a company or agency is only as good as its computer network.
-Poor performance means lost time, lost revenue, and lost trust from customers and clients.
+Poor performance means lost time, lost revenue and lost trust from customers and clients.
 When an organization’s administrators discover that their computer systems aren’t working effectively for their needs, they call a Computer Systems Analyst.
 Analysts may work as independent consultants, for a firm that is hired by companies, or, in the case of very large corporations, for the corporation itself.
 They analyze data to determine weaknesses in a computer system, keep track of the most current technology, and devise solutions to an organization’s network-related problems.
 They are the fixers, and top-notch problem-solving skills, creative and critical thinking, are their tools.

-You might be surprised to find, then, that the minimum education necessary to become a Computer Systems Analyst is just a bachelor’s degree, and that the education needed to get there is readily available in an online format from a plethora of colleges and universities.
+You might be surprised to find, then, that the minimum education necessary to become a Computer Systems Analyst is just a computer science bachelor’s degree, and that the education needed to get there is readily available in an online format from a plethora of colleges and universities.
 You’re not likely to have any trouble finding a job – with job growth at 21%, according to the BLS, you might just be fielding more offers than you can handle before the diploma is even in your hand.
-There are so many new technologies, and so much growth in the business sector, that keeping up your education is essential, but a median income of nearly $86,000 should make it seem well worth your while – especially when you don’t have to leave your current job to obtain it.
+There are so many new technologies in computer science, and so much growth in the business sector, that keeping up your education is essential, but a median income of nearly $86,000 should make it seem well worth your while – especially when you don’t have to leave your current job to obtain it.

 Median Salary: $85,800

-Not a day goes by without some new technological wonder in the news – not just in the high-tech field, where smaller and faster and smarter gadgets are the norm, but in areas we may think humanity has already perfected, whether it’s bridge-building or household appliances.
-And while all the praise tends to get heaped up on the visionaries who dream up all of the machines that change our life daily, the media never quite gets to the real people on the ground who make all those visions into reality: the Mechanical Engineers.
+Not a day goes by without some new technological wonder in the news – not just in the high-tech field, where smaller and faster and smarter gadgets are the norm, but in areas, we may think humanity has already perfected, whether it’s bridge-building or household appliances.
+And while all the praise tends to get heaped upon the visionaries who dream up all of the machines that change our life daily, the media never quite gets to the real people on the ground who make all those visions into reality: the Mechanical Engineers.
 They are the technicians who make sure that the machines and structures imagined by civil engineers, aerospace engineers, and every other kind of engineer, actually work – designing tools, building prototypes, and testing their creations.

 Median Salary: $83,590